 - You can make a Deal with the Devil every five to ten minutes (every four hours for item crafting) for a slight boost to damage, income, speed, item crafting, or a small number of diamonds (the game's premium currency).
 This is done either by watching a fifteen-second ad or by paying a bloodstone, a different kind of currency that is given out for every milestone level passed.
 And a regular event even makes devil deals free, so you don't even have to watch the ad.

 - Item crafting and upgrading buildings in Hell lets you pay diamonds to accelerate the process, with a free eight/four-hour boost every four hours.

 - Alice in the Mirrors of Albion is a Hidden Object Game that uses energy bars and timers to explore the various places around Albion.

-- Similarly, the patrolling duties requires 10 stamina points to make a move, while the player has a limit of 150 stamina points (which cannot be increase through leveling up, unlike the energy bar).
+- Similarly, the patrolling duties require 10 stamina points to make a move, while the player has a limit of 150 stamina points (which cannot be increased through leveling up, unlike the energy bar).

 - The Battle Cats

 - Playing a level costs energy.
 In the non-Special levels, energy costs are lower the easier and earlier the level is.
 If you run out of energy, you can either pay to restore it all, claim a rank-up reward, or just wait a few hours to get more.